 There is an additional rental fee for chairs.
 If you want to rent 60 folding chairs, it would cost $210.
 Check the City Hall Events Equipment page for current options and rates.

 Another cost to keep in mind is your marriage license fee.
-As of December 2021, the marriage license fee is $112.
+As of October 2023, the marriage license fee is $113.
 Make an appointment here.

 Scheduling

 SF City Hall has an online calendar where you can view availability before calling.
-This is so much more convenient, and we love that they have this option now.
+This is so much more convenient, and I love that they have this option now.
 So, make sure to check the calendar with some dates and times in mind before calling.

 They now have the option to book your wedding two years ahead of time!